The CAGE questionnaire is a quick, reliable tool used to screen for problematic drinking behaviours.

 Is the CAGE Questionnaire Accurate in Identifying AUD?

 Yes, the CAGE questionnaire is highly accurate in identifying alcohol use disorder (AUD), particularly for detecting long-term dependency.
-Research by as studied by Dhalla S, Kopec JA. et al. 2007, titled “The CAGE questionnaire for alcohol misuse: a review of reliability and validity studies,” indicates that CAGE has a sensitivity of approximately 93% and a specificity of around 76% for alcohol dependence, making it a reliable tool for screening.
-However, it is less effective in identifying hazardous drinking or recent alcohol misuse compared to tools like the AUDIT.
-Despite its limitations, its simplicity and high accuracy for chronic alcohol problems make it a widely used screening method.
+However, it is less effective in identifying hazardous drinking or recent alcohol misuse compared to tools like the Alcohol Use Disorder Identification Test.
+Despite its limitations, its simplicity and high accuracy for chronic alcohol addiction make it a widely used screening method.

 What are the Limitations of the CAGE Questionnaire?